AML Investigations and Case Management: How to Effectively Spot and Report Money Laundering

 - Spot dodgy schemes: Use machine learning to identify shady groups or behaviors.

-- Centralize your management: Keep all cases in one place for a clear view and better decisions.
+- Centralize your management: Keep all cases in one place for a clear view and better decisions, enhancing AML case management efficiency.

 - Keep policies updated: Regularly update your rules to stay current.

-- Audit and document everything: Keep records of every investigation for a clear trail.
+- Audit and document everything: Keep records of every investigation for a clear trail, which supports successful AML investigation.